JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

         end
         o = xp + 0.15*randn(rng)
         return (sp=(xp, vp), o=o, r=r)
-    end
+    end,

     initialstate = ImplicitDistribution(rng -> (-0.2*rand(rng), 0.0)),
     isterminal = s -> s[1] > 0.5
 )
+# output
+QuickPOMDP
 ```

 !!! tip
-    `gen` is not tied to the QuickPOMDP approach; it can also be used in the
+    `gen` is not tied to the QuickPOMDP approach; it can also be used in the object-oriented paradigm.

 !!! tip
     It is possible to mix and match `gen` with `transtion`, `observation`, and `reward`.
 For example, if the `gen` function returns a `NamedTuple` with `sp` and `r` keys, POMDPs.jl will try to use `gen` to generate states and rewards and the `observation` function to generate observations.